nickbrazeau/NFBtools/README.md

 ## Purpose

-R package that contains miscellanious tools used by the IDEEL@UNC group and developed by Nick Brazeau. **Please use at your own risk as corner cases will often have not been vetted.**
+R package that contains miscellanious tools used by the IDEEL@UNC group and developed by Nick Brazeau.
+However, in an effort to increase modularization and better group ownership, I have moved this to `IDEELResearch` as a few separate repositories.
+Better documentation and tutorials are found there (12/2018).

 ## Installation